donnemartin/dev-setup/README.md

 #### Optional: Specify PATH

-If `~/.path` exists, it will be sourced along with the other files, before any feature testing (such as detecting which version of `ls` is being used takes place.
+If `~/.path` exists, it will be sourced along with the other files before any feature testing (such as detecting which version of `ls` is being used takes place.

 Here’s an example `~/.path` file that adds `/usr/local/bin` to the `$PATH`: